DogepartyXDP/Documentation/Developers/API.md

 ##Overview

-``dogeparty-lib`` provides a JSON RPC 2.0-based API based off of that of Bitcoin Core.
+``dogeparty-lib`` provides a JSON RPC 2.0-based API based off of that of Dogecoin Core.
 It is the primary means by which other applications should interact with the Dogeparty network.

 The API server is started either through the [`CLI interface`](dogeparty-cli.md) or